shtlrs/shtlrs.github.io/content/posts/rabbitmq-celery-upgrade.md

         source_conn.channel().basic_nack(delivery_tag=method.delivery_tag, requeue=True)
 {{< /code >}}

+#### Some notes on the shoveling part:
-This is simplified pseudocode to illustrate the concept.
+* The above is pseudocode to illustrate the concept.
 Our production version uses `aio_pika` for async I/O (to avoid blocking), multiprocessing to handle high throughput, message backups for disaster recovery, and extensive logging to track everything.
+* The script was deployed to run as a daemon, and would only work if `USE_QUORUM_QUEUES` was set to `True`.
+* More mechanics were in place to determine if there were any messages to transfer in the first place, do transfers in batches, etc.

 ### Phase 4 & 5: Cleanup and Upgrade